 Delegation of Authority to Make Investments:

-The responsibility for depositing ODPL funds and conducting investment transactions shall reside with the treasurer of the board.
+The responsibility for depositing ODPL funds and conducting investment transactions shall reside with the Library Director or the Library board Treasurer.
 This shall include the ability to move funds from one institution to another in order to gain a better return.

 The governing board of the Otsego District Library, shall select one or more institutions as it’s primary depository(ies).
-Eligible institutions will be re-examined at the Board’s organizational meeting in January.
+Eligible institutions will be re-examined as necessary.

 Otsego District Public Library may invest in the following types of securities: